 – Step 2: Locate the height adjustment lever:

 For self-propelled mowers, the height can be varied by raising or lowering the tire level using adjustment levers.
-These levers are provided on the inner side of each tire, where they make contact into notches.
+These levers are provided on the inner side of each tire, where they make contact with notches.

 – Step 3: Adjust the mower height using the adjustment lever: